Namel-dev/EyeCarer/README.md

 # About EyeCarer
-EyeCarer is an application which follows the 20-20-20 Rule to help protecting your eyes
+EyeCarer is an application which follows the 20-20-20 Rule to help protecting your eyes.